powshitway/deepseek-review/README.md

 - Analyze Commit Changes with Deepseek for Any Local Repository with CLI
 - Fully Customizable: Choose Models, Base URLs, and Prompts
 - Supports Self-Hosted Deepseek Models for Enhanced Flexibility
-- Perform code reviews for changes that either include or exclude specific files
+- Perform Code Reviews for Changes That either Include or Exclude Specific Files
 - Add `skip cr` or `skip review` to PR title or body to disable code review in GitHub Actions
 - Cross-platform Support: Compatible with GitHub Runners across `macOS`, `Ubuntu`, and `Windows`.